Staré Město (Šumperk District): 20th century

 After the establishment of the First Czechoslovak Republic in 1918, a Czech minority was established in what was ethnically mostly a German town until then.
 The town was strongly militarized in the interwar period due to its strategic position near the German border at Kłodzko Pass and due to the rise of the nacionalist Sudeten German Party under Konrad Henlein, who attacked the Czech minority.
 Extensive construction of the border fortifications began here in 1937, and in 1938 the town was given a permanent Czechoslovak military garrison.
 The 1938 Munich Agreement resulted in German occupation.
-During World War II the town in was incorporated into Nazi Germany as a part of Sudetenland.
+During World War II, the town was incorporated into Nazi Germany and administered as a part of the Reichsgau Sudetenland.
 The occupiers made the town a recreational area for Wehrmacht forces.

 The German population was expelled in 1946.
-The municipality, which lost its statute of a town in 1946, was resettled by families especially from inner Czechoslovakia, but also from Hungary and Bulgaria.
+The municipality, which lost its status of a town in 1946, was resettled by families especially from inner Czechoslovakia, but also from Hungary and Bulgaria.
 The region of Staré Město lost its strategic military position as the former German territories in the northwest fell to Poland, therefore nearby woods could be exploited.
 Handicraft production disappeared, but tourism began to develop.

 In 1976, the villages of Chrastice, Kunčice, Nová Seninka and Stříbrnice were joined to Staré Město.
 Staré Město restored the town status in 2000.